Introduction

 1. Low in Calories

-Skim milk is an excellent choice for individuals looking to reduce their calorie intake while still benefiting from the nutrients found in milk.
+It is an excellent choice for individuals looking to reduce their calorie intake while still benefiting from the nutrients found in milk.

 2. Rich in Protein